 Scaffolding In-Text Citations in Middle School

-A great way to begin scaffolding in-text citations for both direct quotations and ideas is to model the process.
+A great way to begin teaching in-text citations for both direct quotations and paraphrased ideas is to model the process.
 You can pick a topic to write about.
 Then, call on a student to share a thought or idea about the topic.
-Write the quotation down on your board or projector (I like to have transcribing software to complete this step for me).
+Write the quotation down on your board or projector.

 You can write two different paragraphs using the student’s ideas.
 In one paragraph, include the student’s direct words in quotations.
 In the other, paraphrase the student’s idea.
 Ask students what happens if you leave out a reference to the student.
 Then, ask them how they would attribute the information to the student.
 You might have some students that already know the answer to these questions; if you don’t, you can show them.